Pinterest Best Practices

 But, the algorithms are smart, and I think it certainly can’t hurt to keep sharing new blog posts on Pinterest to show Pinterest you’re also posting fresh content on your blog.
-I now create about 4 – 6 Pins per blog post, which I distribute (each Pin max.
-1x per week) on Pinterest.
 I use Canva to design them.
 Canva is a (free) design tool that you can use to create really great designs, like Pinterest Pins, logos, infographics, presentations, invitations, Instagram and Facebook posts, and much more.
 The possibilities are endless!

 Free between brackets, because the free version is great for making awesome Pins, but in my opinion, the extras that come with a Pro-subscription are really worth the price.
 I use Canva Pro myself, and it costs me $ 12,95 per month ($ 9,95 per month if paid annually), and I make a lot of Pins and designs for my blogs.
 So, in my case, it pays for itself!
 An additional reason to opt for Canva Pro is that Pinterest’s algorithm also looks at the images that are being used.

 Free stock photos are, obviously, used by everyone.
-Which makes your Pin less original and attractive to in the eyes of Pinterest.
+Which makes your pins less original and attractive in the eyes of Pinterest.
 Pro photos are also used regularly, but certainly not as often as the free ones.
 Plus, new stock photos are added to the Pro collection regularly.